 She handles them all like a pro.

-It’s one of the best qualities about the former Los Angeles Sparks superstar.
-She can make the best of any situation.
+One of the best qualities about the former Los Angeles Sparks superstar is she can make the best of any situation.
 Even a divorce.

 Candace Parker's Ex-Husband Shelden Williams

 — SLAM (@SLAMonline) November 10, 2016

 The frontcourt player was a journeyman, playing for the Sacramento Kings, Minnesota Timberwolves, Boston Celtics, Denver Nuggets, New York Knicks, and New Jersey Nets in addition to the Hawks.
 He last played in the NBA in 2012 before playing in France and later in China.